aschmiedeke/gbtdocs/docs/references/backends/vpm.rst

 ``vpmHPCStatus`` plays the same role as ``guppi_gpu_status.``

-Below is an example of the vpmHPCStatus screen where VEGAS is configured for coherent dedispersion at L-band:

 .. figure:: images/vpmHPCStatus.png
+   :alt: VPM HPC status

-This is an example of the vpmHPCStatus screen where VEGAS is configured for coherent dedispersion at at 820 MHz with 200 MHz of bandwidth:
+   This is an example of the vpmHPCStatus screen where VEGAS is configured for coherent dedispersion at L-band.

 .. figure:: images/vpmHPCStatus_LBW.png
+   :alt: VPM HPC status, LBW

+   This is an example of the vpmHPCStatus screen where VEGAS is configured for coherent dedispersion at at 820 MHz with 200 MHz of bandwidth.

 Coherent Dedispersion VPM Data Display Webpage
 ''''''''''''''''''''''''''''''''''''''''''''''

-Data from each HPC that is collected in coherent dedispersion fold- or cal-modes is displayed on a public webpage:
+Data from each HPC that is collected in coherent dedispersion fold- or cal-modes is displayed on a `public webpage
-`<https://www.gb.nrao.edu/vpm/>`__.
-The page refreshes every few seconds and should reflect the most recently written scan in close to real-time.
+<https://www.gb.nrao.edu/vpm/>`__.
+The page refreshes every few seconds and should reflect the most recently written
+scan in close to real-time.
 The source name and modification time are displayed at the top of the page.
 The first column shows observing frequency vs pulse phase summed over the entire data file.
 The middle column shows frequency vs pulse phase for the most recent sub-integration.
 The last column shows observing time vs pulse phase summed over